TaitoUnited/full-stack-template/DEVELOPMENT.md

 > Once you have implemented your first integration or e2e test, enable the CI test execution by setting `ci_exec_test=true` for dev environment.

-## Structure
+## Code structure

 Project specific conventions are defined in [README.md](README.md#conventions).
-See the [code structure](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/b-code-structure.md) appendix of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some tips on how to design a modular directory structure.
+See [code structure](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/b-code-structure.md) appendix of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some tips on how to design a modular directory structure.

 ## Version control